akdemirlab/HiCPlotter/README.md

     Optional parameters:

-    verbose			(-v)		: print version and arguments into a file. tripleColumn	(-tri)		: an integer if input file is from HiC-Pro pipeline. bedFile			(-bed)		: a file name for bin annotations, if -tri parameter is set. histograms		(-hist)		: a list of filenames to be plotted as histogram. histLabels		(-h)		: a list of labels for the histograms. fillHist		(-fhist)	: a list whether each histogram will be filled (1) or not (0:default). histMax 		(-hm)		: a list of integer for maximum values of histograms. start			(-s)		: retain after x-th bin (0:default). end				(-e)		: continues until x-th bin (default: length of the matrix).
+    verbose			(-v)		: print version and arguments into a file. tripleColumn	(-tri)		: a boolean if input file is from HiC-Pro pipeline. bedFile			(-bed)		: a file name for bin annotations, if -tri parameter is set. histograms		(-hist)		: a list of filenames to be plotted as histogram. histLabels		(-h)		: a list of labels for the histograms. fillHist		(-fhist)	: a list whether each histogram will be filled (1) or not (0:default). histColors		(-hc)		: a list of hexadecimal numbers for histogram filling colors. histMax 		(-hm)		: a list of integer for maximum values of histograms. start			(-s)		: retain after x-th bin (0:default). end				(-e)		: continues until x-th bin (default: length of the matrix).